Common Questions Answered Below

 Will I need to obtain a permit?

-If a permit is required, Bay Area Window Pros, Inc. can walk you through the process, or take care of it for you.
-The permit process is typically long and tedious including forms, layout sketches, pictures and other items.
-That's why choosing Bay Area Window Pros, Inc. brings you extra benefits.
-After years of dealing with Bay Area building departments our expertise on what is required expedites the process, getting your house looking the way you want faster and and more efficiently.
+- If a permit is required, Bay Area Window Pros, Inc. (BAWP Inc.) can walk you through the process, or take care of it for you.
+The permit process is typically long and tedious including forms, floor plan drawings, pictures and other items maybe requires by the city.
+That's why choosing BAWP Inc. brings you extra benefits.
+After years of dealing with building departments our expertise on what is required expedites the process, getting your project approved and on the way faster and and more efficiently.

 How can I tell if I need new windows?